syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### groupSettings.showToggleButton `Boolean`
 {:#members:groupsettings-showtogglebutton}

-Gets or sets a value that indicates whether to showthe group button image(toggle button)in the column header and also in the grouped column in the group drop area .
+Gets or sets a value that indicates whether to show the group button image(toggle button)in the column header and also in the grouped column in the group drop area .
 It can be used to group/ungroup the columns by click on the toggle button.

 #### Default Value:
 {:.param}